KunyanCAI/RBTCA/README.md

 *   **QaTa-COV19 Source**: The dataset can be downloaded from [Kaggle](https://www.kaggle.com/datasets/aysendegerli/qatacov19-dataset).
 *   **Text Descriptions**: The textual reports for QaTa-COV19 are sourced from the [LViT project](https://github.com/HUANGLIZI/LViT).

 **Note on Lung Tumor CT Dataset:** Our paper also evaluates an internal **Lung Tumor CT** dataset.
-However, as that dataset is 3D, uses a different loading format, and is not open-source, it is not included in this public repository.
+However, as that dataset is not yet open-source, it is not included in this public repository.

 ### QaTa-Covid19 Format
 *   **Images & Masks**: Single-channel grayscale images stored as `.png` files.